pyrustic/jinbase/README.md

 ## Bulk and partial access to records from byte-level to field-level
 Jinbase not only offers bulk access to records, but also two levels of partial access granularity.

 SQLite has an impressive capability which is [incremental I/O](https://sqlite.org/c3ref/blob_open.html) for [BLOBs](https://www.sqlite.org/datatype3.html).
-While this capability is designed to target an individual BLOB column in a row, Jinbase extends it to enable incremental reads of record chunks as if they form a single [unified BLOB](#the-unified-blob-interface).
+While this capability is designed to target an individual BLOB column in a row, Jinbase extends this so that for each record, incremental reads cover all chunks as if they were a single [unified BLOB](#the-unified-blob-interface).

 For [dictionary](https://en.wikipedia.org/wiki/Associative_array) records only, Jinbase automatically creates and maintains a lightweight index consisting of pointers to root fields, which then allows extracting from an arbitrary record the contents of a field automatically deserialized before being returned.